MariaKar1991/Drum-Kit/README.md

-# Drum Kit - JavaScript HTML CSS - Try it while pressing the keyboard!
+# Drum Kit - JavaScript HTML CSS - Try it, while clicking each drum image with your mouse!
 ## Link to Vervel: https://drum-kit-lake.vercel.app/